 You can also download a PDF copy of the menu to view / print at home.

 Free School Meals

 Some children may be eligible for free school meals; the criteria for eligibility includes being in receipt of specific benefits or support arrangements.
-You can check whether your child is eligible by completing an eligibility check on the HC3S website.
+You can check whether your child is eligible by completing an eligibility check via the Hampshire County Council website.